 Inspiration comes in the form of Monika’s garden.
 The gardens are designed as a series of garden spaces, each with its own theme.
 There is the Victorian garden for those who treasure flowers, trees and shrubs set informality.
 The Japanese inspired pond garden, with its zig-zag bridge, feels silent and meditative.
 The Mountain garden is filled with evergreens, wildflowers, and penstemon and uses the seven principles of xeric gardening.
 The orchard and fruit garden is for those who want function along with their beauty.
 The native grass meadow is for those who want to learn how they might include native grasses in their garden plans.
 Each garden flows into the other and unites the entire garden giving one a feeling of abundance, peace and accomplishment.
 It’s those feelings we wish to help you create within your own garden.

+The garden is not a public recreation area.
 Please enjoy the garden quietly and respect everyone’s experience.
 You will be asked to leave if you are disturbing others.
 Please keep your children near you.
 Out of control children disturb everyone and are destructive.
 Their safety should also be your concern.
 This garden is visited by rattlesnakes and contains many poisonous plants.
 Stay on the grass, dirt and gravel pathways.
 Please don’t pick off the flowers or the seed pods.
 We collect the seed to grow plants for the next year.
-Preserve the beauty that you see for others and especially for the family who work every day to make the garden beautiful for you.
-The garden is a small oasis of calm and not a city park.
+Preserve the beauty that you see for others and especially for the family who works every day to make the garden beautiful for you.
+This garden offers many learning opportunities.
+We offer you beauty, peace, and quiet.
 We are not funded by any local or federal taxes and maintain this garden with entrance fees and our own money.
-This is our home and we welcome you as our guests.
+This is also our home, we welcome you as our guests.